 Types of Service Dogs

 There are many types of service dogs out there, and each type offers a host of unique characteristics and benefits.
-Let’s take a closer look at each type and the benefits of service dogs for people with disabilities.
+Let’s take a closer look at each type and the benefits of companion dogs for people with disabilities.

 Allergy Detection Dogs

 These dogs are specially trained to detect and alert to the odor of allergens, such as peanuts, gluten, or eggs.
-Food allergies are on the rise, and some people go into anaphylactic shock from touching even a tiny amount of their allergen.
+Food allergies are on the rise, and some people go into anaphylactic shock from touching even a tiny amount of an allergen.
 Allergy detection dogs can pick up the scent of a harmful allergen before their person even comes into contact with it.

 Allergy detection dogs are frequently paired with children, since they’re more likely to have severe allergies than adults.
 This provides kids with more independence and also gives their parents more comfort and security.